niktechnopro/flutter-weather-app/README.md

 # flutter-weather-app

-## simple weather app built with Flutter - from idea to submitting to Google Play (good starting point for further development)
+## simple weather app built with Flutter (good starting point for further development)

 ### to make API calls to retrieve the weather info, the app needs API KEY from `https://openweathermap.org/`, and it needs to be placed into: `lib/helpers/secrets.dart`